begmaroman/tasq/README.md

 # TasQ
 TasQ is a background task worker with high performance.

+## Cases for using:
+You can use **TasQ** if your application requires some background operations.
+If a task requires some logic which not needs for client You can move this logic to background.

+For example, there are HTTP server which requires doing some logic (send mail, exec DB queries etc.) after handling of HTTP request.
+In this case you may use **TasQ**.

 ## How it works
 0. Task (go type) must implement *tasq.Task* interface which has one method *Do*.
 Signature of *Do* func: `func Do() error`
 1. Configure **TasQ** for your application using the following settings: